artsgard/sociodbbatch/README.md

   3) The SocioBank db socio_bank_db

-For the moment they are all Postgres, but soon I will implement a different vendor for each (MySQL meat-data, Postrgres SocioRegister, Oracle-thin SocioBank).
+For the moment they are all Postgres, but soon I will implement a different vendor for each (MySQL batch meta-data, Postrgres SocioRegister, Oracle-thin SocioBank).

 ### What are Batches in General